 There’s just something about meals that are served in individual servings that makes one feel special.

-These individual buttery, sage pot pies are a cozy treat that your family will appreciate after a long day of being lost in the crowds.
+These individual buttery, sage chicken pies are a cozy treat that your family will appreciate after a long day of being lost in the crowds.

 Cook until caramelized, then remove from pan & set aside.

-Cook ground beef or ground chicken in same pan.
+Cook ground chicken in same pan.
 If cooking ground chicken, add a little olive oil.
 Add onions back into pan.
 Cook until done.
 If cooking ground beef, drain most of grease.